pranjalsk/Social-Bookmarking-Application/README.md

-# Social-Bookmarking-Application
+### Bookmarking-Application
+(Developed as a part of online course - Java In Depth [Udemy])

-Object Oriented Programming Concepts Implementation using Java
+- Object Oriented Programming Concepts Implementation using Java
+- Model view controller pattern implementation